Which of the following elements is classified as a nonmetal? | Study Prep in Pearson+

 1

-Understand the classification of elements into metals, nonmetals, and metalloids based on their properties and position in the periodic table.
+Step 1: Understand the classification of elements on the periodic table.
+Elements are broadly categorized into metals, nonmetals, and metalloids based on their physical and chemical properties.

-Identify the elements given in the problem: Iron (Fe), Calcium (Ca), Sodium (Na), and Oxygen (O).
+Step 2: Recall that metals are typically good conductors of heat and electricity, malleable, ductile, and have a shiny appearance.
+Nonmetals, on the other hand, are poor conductors, often brittle in solid form, and lack metallic luster.

-Recall that metals are typically found on the left and center of the periodic table and have properties like high electrical conductivity and malleability.
+Step 3: Identify the given elements: Sodium (Na), Calcium (Ca), and Iron (Fe) are all metals.
+Sodium and Calcium are alkali and alkaline earth metals respectively, while Iron is a transition metal.

 Watch next